Infiniti Q60 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for an Infiniti Q60 are $1,728 a year for full coverage.
-Comprehensive costs on average $418, collision insurance costs $780, and liability coverage is $372.
-Liability-only insurance costs around $438 a year, and high-risk driver insurance costs around $3,744.
-16-year-old drivers pay the most at up to $6,190 a year.
+The average insurance rates for an Infiniti Q60 are $1,728 a year with full coverage.
+Comprehensive insurance costs approximately $418, collision costs $780, and liability insurance is estimated at $372.
+Liability-only coverage costs approximately $438 a year, with high-risk coverage costing $3,744 or more.
+Teens cost the most to insure at $6,190 a year or more.

 Average premium for full coverage: $1,728

-Rate estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
-Rates include averaging for all states and for all Q60 models.
+Full coverage includes $500 physical damage deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and for all Q60 models.

-For an average driver, insurance rates for an Infiniti Q60 range from as low as $438 for your basic liability-only policy to the much higher price of $3,744 for a driver who requires high-risk insurance.
+For a 40-year-old driver, Infiniti Q60 insurance rates go from as low as $438 for a discount liability-only rate to the much higher price of $3,744 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.